 Q&A: DENELLE LYNN PRIETO

-BY TASHA SILVERHORN O'odham Action News tasha.silverhorn2@srpmic-nsn.gov
+BY TASHA SILVERHORN

+O'odham Action News tasha.silverhorn2@srpmic-nsn.gov

 UNIVERSITY OF OKLAHOMA

 OU College of Law, Master of Legal Studies - Indigenous Peoples' Law

 Tell us about your educational background.

-2012: Scottsdale Community College, Associate of Arts/AGEC Certificate 2014: Arizona State University, Bachelor of Science in American Indian Studies - Policy 2017: Scottsdale Community College, Tribal Court Advocacy Certificate 2019: University of Oklahoma College of Law, Master of Legal Studies - Indigenous Peoples' Law
+2012: Scottsdale Community College, Associate of Arts/AGEC Certificate 2014: Arizona State University, Bachelor of Science in American Indian Studies - Policy 2017: Scottsdale Community College, Tribal Court Advocacy Certificate 2019: University of Oklahoma College of Law, Master of Legal Studies - Indigenous

+Describe your most rewarding college

+experience(s).

 [My most rewarding experience was] having the opportunity to attend college with a full scholarship from SRPMIC.
 I had many great experiences, however, [including] networking and meeting people from different tribes and nationalities.
 I met a friend from Afghanistan who shared her culture with me, which I found very interesting.
 I had many opportunities to represent Salt River in presenting to my peers at the various colleges I attended.
 Through the ASU American Indian Studies program, we were presenting periodically; previously I had been extremely shy and did not have the courage to speak to the public.
 The mindset I adapted from furthering my education has helped me in assisting our people.
 The teachings at ASU from the American Indian Studies professors-from decolonization and knowing the effects of the federal Indian policies-have brought a clear understanding of how this ties into issues within Indian Country today.
 For University of Oklahoma, I am thankful to have studied intensely about the Indian Child Welfare Act, land and water law, Indian gaming law and other subjects.
 I now have a better understanding in these areas and will utilize my teachings in the future for the betterment of our Community.
+What are your future plans?

 To continue where I am currently employed, with the [SRPMIC] Higher Education program.
 I am very passionate and love assisting our tribe.
 In time, I would like to advocate for our Community families.
 Our Community children are the future leaders.
 I have witnessed families separated and the children being fostered out.
 We as a Community must find a solution, and I feel the solution is helping families as a whole through implementing traditional teachings and revitalizing our culture.
+What do you hope to accomplish in the next 10 years?
 I hope to be advocating for all tribes and continue to follow in my grandfather's footsteps.
 I would also like to accomplish another master's degree, in either social work or education.
 I would also like to start my own business in advocating.
+Who or what influenced you to go to school?